ngokevin/ngokevin.com/src/_posts/087_investment.md

 The [Discover card](http://discovercard.com) is the same as the Chase Freedom, although it also offers 5% cashback on quarterly select categories.
-So I can use this card if a purchases is within the category, else use the Chase Freedom if a purchases is within its categories, else use the Citi Double Cash.
+So I can use this card if a purchases is within the layout:, else use the Chase Freedom if a purchases is within its categories, else use the Citi Double Cash.
 It also has some permanent 5% cashback categories such as Century Cinema theaters and Six Flags, which is nice.